Start seeing your outdoor space as an ecosystem rather than a garden

 Most of the “bad bugs” have good sides to them, you just need to change your perspective to see the silver lining.

 This is a photo I took a few years ago.
-It shows a European Wasp attacking a white cabbage moth caterpillar.
+It shows a European Wasp attacking a white cabbage butterfly caterpillar.
 I watched them for ages, slowly dissecting the caterpillar and flying it back in pieces to its nest.
 So the European wasp is actually helping to control another pest in my garden.

 I have huge rat problems in our suburban garden.
 The rats eat my tomatoes, pepinos, peaches, apples, pumpkins, sweetcorn and cucumbers.
 It is very frustrating.
 However, I’ve also noticed lots of little piles of empty snail shells tucked up behind plant pots and other locations.
 I believe that the rats have been eating the snails and controlling that issue for me.
 Without the rats, we would possibly be overrun with snails in our garden.
+More on strategies for dealing with rats here.

 There are so many similar examples of silver linings with your pest problems.
 Remember everything in life is a consumer until it gets consumed….
 It’s all about balance and supporting the higher level predators.